 Mater Private Cork’s Emergency Department offers immediate access to expert assessment and treatment for urgent illness and injury.

-At this time the Emergency Department service is available only by appointment; no walk-in service available.
+At this time the Emergency Department service is available only by appointment; our walk-in service is unavailable at this time.

 We are now accepting patients with medical and surgical conditions.